bvids9/sudoku_solver/README.md

 Users can attempt to solve the GUI puzzle by clicking and entering numbers between 1 and 9.
 Correct values are automatically locked in and coloured green.

 Alternatively, the board can demonstrate backtracking and solve the puzzle.
+The 'backtracking' compares the guess values to the already known solved value - used to simulate the program solving itself.